 Plant watering module

-This module consists of a 4-channel relay board and 4 peristatic pumps.
-Peristaltic pumps are perfect for the job, as they don't need to be immerged in water, and they pump air and water alike (thus, they don't need to be primed).
+This module consists of a 4-channel relay board and 4 peristaltic pumps.
+Peristaltic pumps are perfect for the job, as they don't need to be immersed in water, and they pump air and water alike (thus, they don't need to be primed).
 I tried to come up with an initial design consisting of one pump and a "water splitter", but in particular since different plants need different quantities of water, I ended up with four pumps.
 Another reason is that I didn't find a 2mm water splitter; printing on in 3D is perhaps possible and is still on my TODO-list.

 Since the pumps work in 12V/80mA, their circuit is completely separated from the Raspberry and have their own power supply.
 The relays work with 5V, and hence can be directly connected to the Raspberry's GPIOs.